hyochan/react-native-audio-recorder-player/README.md

 };
 const meteringEnabled = false;

-const uri = await this.audioRecorderPlayer.startRecorder(path, meteringEnabled, audioSet);
+const uri = await this.audioRecorderPlayer.startRecorder(path, audioSet, meteringEnabled);

 this.audioRecorderPlayer.addRecordBackListener((e: any) => {
   this.setState({